The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: A Roadmap for KDD: From a Diagnostic Constraint to SSC-Guided Architectures

 \subsection{Architecting the Faithful Monolithic Paradigm}

-By utilising $FoS$ as a localised gradient signal, we can finally solve the Information Compression Penalty inherent in monolithic VLMs.
+By utilising $FoS$ as a localised gradient signal, we can address the information compression penalty inherent in monolithic VLMs.
 For example, when the Negative Collapse Mode ($FoS < 0$) is detected during training, it signals integration failure.
 KDD systems can use this real-time feedback to dynamically route, expand, or regularise the bandwidth of the projection head.
-By allowing the SSC to actively guide the architectural topology during training, we can unlock true compositional visual reasoning capabilities entirely within the monolithic paradigm, forcing the continuous visual manifold and discrete token space into absolute alignment.
+By using the SSC to guide architectural decisions during training, compositional visual reasoning may be achievable within the monolithic paradigm, aligning the continuous visual manifold with the discrete token space.